-- LOW DENSITY: includes single detached dwellings, a second residential unit and converted dwellings; - MEDIUM DENSITY: includes single detached dwellings, semi-detached, second residential units, triplexes, fourplexes and multiple attached dwellings not exceeding four units per building; - HIGH DENSITY: includes apartment buildings, multiple attached dwellings exceeding four units per building (including second residential units) as well as triplexes and fourplexes. - 4.
-CONDOMINIUM: refers to the individual ownership of a unit in a multi-unit building based on a legal description of the unit, plus an undivided interest in the ownership of the common elements, which are owned in common with the other condominium unit owners. - 5.
-GROUP HOME: Group home means premises used to provide supervised living accommodation as per the requirements of its residents, licensed or funded under the Province of Ontario or Government of Canada legislation, for a maximum of 10 persons, exclusive of staff, living together in a single housekeeping unit. - RESIDENTIAL INTENSIFICATION: means changes to a property, site or area which results in a net increase in residential units or accommodation and includes: - Redevelopment, including the redevelopment of brownfield sites, - The development of vacant or underutilized lots within previously developed areas, - Infill development, - The conversion, expansion of existing residential dwellings or the establishment of new dwellings and accessory buildings to create second residential units and accessory apartments.
+- LOW DENSITY: permitted dwelling types includes single detached, semi-detached, duplex, triplex, quadraplex and converted dwellings and will generally be two storeys in height.
+In addition, low density residential uses are permitted to have additional residential units.
+(As amended by OPA #13) - MEDIUM DENSITY: consists of low density uses, rowhouses and multi-unit buildings not exceeding there storeys.
+(As amended by OPA #13) - HIGH DENSITY: consists of multi-unit residential uses generally greater than three storeys in height.
+(As amended by OPA #13) - CONDOMINIUM: refers to the individual ownership of a unit in a multi-unit building based on a legal description of the unit, plus an undivided interest in the ownership of the common elements, which are owned in common with the other condominium unit owners. - DWELLING WITH SUPPORTS: means a residence for the short or long term accommodation of persons who, by reason of their emotional, mental, social or physical condition or legal status, require a group living arrangement for their well-being.
+This shall include, for example, a group home, crises care facility, hospice respite care, but shall not include a hotel or motel.
+(As amended by OPA #13) - 6.
+RESIDENTIAL INTENSIFICATION: means changes to a property, site or area which results in a net increase in residential units or accommodation and includes:

+- Redevelopment, including the redevelopment of brownfield sites, - The development of vacant or underutilized lots within previously developed areas, - Infill development, - The conversion, expansion of existing residential dwellings or the establishment of new dwellings and accessory buildings to create Additional Residential Units and accessory apartments. - ADDITIONAL RESIDENTIAL UNIT: a selfcontained residential unit with kitchen and bathroom facilities that is located within a single detached, semi-detached or rowhouse dwelling or within a building or structure which is accessory to single detached, converted dwelling, semi-detached, triplex, quadraplex or rowhouse dwelling.
+(As amended by OPA #13)